Cha0res/light4/README.md

 # README

-This is a graduation project of my friend.
+This is a graduation project.

 ENV: